 We report the cationic polyelectrolyte (CPAM)-SiO2 nanoparticle (NP) interactions in suspension and in a sheet form, when mixed with microfibrillated (MFC), using dynamic light scattering (DLS) and small angle X-ray scattering (SAXS) techniques.
 The CPAM-SiO2 NP suspensions were prepared by adding NPs into CPAM drop wise and composites were prepared by adding CPAM-SiO2 suspension into MFC and through standard paper making procedure.
-DLS revealed that increase in CPAM dosage creates larger sized CPAM-NP aggragates because more NPs can be picked up by stretched CPAM chains.
-SAXS study revealed that CPAM-SiO2 NP assembly in the formed nanopaper fits well with a sperical core shell model (with SiO2 partially covered with CPAM) and sphere model (SiO2 alone) combined together.
+DLS revealed that increase in CPAM dosage creates larger sized CPAM-NP aggregates because more NPs can be picked up by stretched CPAM chains.
+SAXS study revealed that CPAM-SiO2 NP assembly in the formed nanopaper fits well with a spherical core shell model (with SiO2 partially covered with CPAM) and sphere model (SiO2 alone) combined together.
 Understanding the interaction between polyelectrolyte-NP system through such scattering techniques enables us to engineer novel cellulose based composites for specific applications.